Bruhtek/Onigiri/README.md

 ---
 The app is primarily tested on the Onyx Boox Note Air 2 on Kiwi Browser, as that is the hardware that I own.
-However, it should work on any modern E-Ink device that can run a relatively recent browser (except Kindles) and particularly any Android 7.0+ should be guaranteed to work.
+However, it should work on any modern E-Ink device that can run a relatively recent browser (except Kindles) and especially any Android 7.0+ should be guaranteed to work.

 As of time of writing (*2024-12-22*), the following e-readers have Android: